-Universities and other academic institutions are per se both a breeding ground for skilled manpower and a reservoir of eco innovation that is all too often insufficiently or ineffectually tapped or inadequately connected to the social and economic spheres of the regional society.
+Universities and other academic institutions are per se both a breeding ground for skilled manpower and a reservoir of eco innovation and eco business that is all too often insufficiently or ineffectually tapped or inadequately connected to the social and economic spheres of the regional society.

-As far as permanent vocational training organizations are concerned, they need both to tailor their offer to emerging business needs and to anticipate on future business requirements.
+As far as permanent vocational training organizations are concerned, they need both to tailor their offer to emerging eco business needs and to anticipate on future eco business requirements.
 These organizations also need to support public investment aimed at promoting the emergence of new sectoral activities in their catchment area.

-Finally, reflection and action is needed about the role that educational organizations can play in regional economic development because of their local presence as well as the impetus they can provide for, and the role they can play in, the identification and initiation of new technological activities in the region.
+Finally, reflection and action is needed about the role that educational organizations can play in regional economic development because of their local presence as well as the impetus they can provide for, and the role they can play in, the identification and initiation of new eco innovation and technological activities in the region.

-Rethinking the Position of the Region in a Globalized Economy
+Positioning the Region in a Globalized Economy